Table of Contents

 Heat Insulation

 This wool is good at keeping your body temperature in a perfect range.
-The natural fibers can block the outside environment to impact the temperature beneath the cloth.
+The natural fibers can block the outside environment to impact the temperature beneath the cloth due to their extraordinary warmth.

 Texture